A Forgotten Fight? Kicking Bear and the Dumbarton Bridge

 Dumbarton Bridge is nestled between Georgetown and Dupont Circle.
 As it spans Rock Creek, the bridge curves northward, gracefully joining two misaligned stretches of Q Street.
-Bronze Buffalo guard the approaches and fifty six identical sculptures of a Native American man line the base of the bridge’s second tier of arches.
+Bronze Buffalo guard the approaches and 56 identical sculptures of a Native American man line the base of the bridge’s second tier of arches.
 Chosen to provide a distinctly “American character,” these design features are reflective of an artistic movement that idealized European settlement and western expansion.
 Ironically, the man depicted by the replicate busts spent his entire life fighting European settlement.

 Matȟó Wanáȟtake, also known as Kicking Bear, was born in an Oglala Lakota community near Pine Ridge, South Dakota in 1846.
 He was identified as a capable fighter from an early age and at 20, took charge of his own group of fighters in the War for the Black Hills, or the Great Sioux War.
 After the war, Kicking Bear put down arms and began to resist settlement through other means.